Flowerowl/flowerowl.github.io/_posts/2014-02-06-%e3%80%90python%e3%80%91good-logging-practice-in-python.md

   </h3>

   <p>
-    You don’t have to set the logger name as __name__, but by doing that, it brings us some benefits.
+    You don't have to set the logger name as __name__, but by doing that, it brings us some benefits.
 The variable __name__ is current module name in Python.
-For example, you call logger.getLogger(__name__) in a module “foo.bar.my_module”, then it is logger.getLogger(“foo.bar.my_module”).
-When you need to configure the logger, you can configure to “foo”, then all modules in “foo” packages shares same configuration.
+For example, you call logger.getLogger(__name__) in a module "foo.bar.my_module", then it is logger.getLogger("foo.bar.my_module").
+When you need to configure the logger, you can configure to "foo", then all modules in "foo" packages shares same configuration.
 You can also understand what is the module of message when reading the log.
   </p>

   <h3>